JonathanArambula5/idea/README.md

 # idea
-Our Idea Is An Off Brand Game boy thing.
+Our Idea Is An Off Brand x box thing.

 The html and css is based off of the old project so things need to be changed like the color, pictures, headings, and information.